Higher dimensional Thompson groups have Serre's property FA: Abstract

 \section{Abstract}

 The Thompson group $V$ is a subgroup of the homeomorphism group of the Cantor set $C$.
 Brin \cite{Brin} defined higher dimensional Thompson groups $nV$ as generalizations of $V$.
 For each $n$, $nV$ is a subgroup of the homeomorphism group of $C^n$.
-We prove that the number of ends of $nV$ is equal to $1$, and there is a subgroup of $nV$ such that the relative number of ends is $\infty$.
-This is a generalization of the corresponding result of Farley \cite{Farley}, who studied the Thompson group $V$.
-As a corollary, $nV$ has the Haagerup property and is not a K\"ahler group.
+We prove that $nV$ has property $FA$, and especially the number of ends of $nV$ is equal to $1$.
+This is a generalization of the corresponding result of Farley \cite{Farley}, who studied the Thompson group $V=1V$.